For this project you will create a class called TextKit

 as a test driver.)

-A good test driver will have many test cases, to more throughly
+A good test driver will have many test cases, to more thoroughly

 check the methods.